kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 ## Reflection

-For the the last 6 weeks in RC, I have been travelling and dealing with chores for a week.
+For the last 6 weeks in RC, I have been travelling and dealing with chores for a week.
 During that time, I'm kind of like on and off in RC.
 I participated some events, wrote some checkin, but less time is spent on writing code.

 Despite the reduced time commitments and work done during that week, I still felt like I have learnt a lot more and achieve a lot more that I expected.
-One of such occassion is when I participated a talk about consensus protocol in distributed database system by TigerBeetle engineer.
+One of such occasion is when I participated a talk about consensus protocol in distributed database system by TigerBeetle engineer.
 In an hour plus of the talk and Q&A, I had learnt a lot of things that would take quite a lot more time for me to discover otherwise.
 This one event made me feel that